Securitybits-io/blog.securitybits.io/content/post/2018-06-23-falafel-writeup.md

 Bad extension
 Specify a URL of an image to upload:

 Running through OWASP's Guide to bypass filtered uploads[^2], Didn't really give anything either.
 So again after some googling, i had the idea that since the upload form is using wget to fetch files.
 Then maybe supplying a filename longer then linux can handle, maybe we can get it to "cut off" the picture file ending.
 Popping over to UnixStackExchange[^3], we get to know that a linux filename can be 255 characters long.
-So maybe if I find a filename that is long enough, that might cause an overflow, thus removing all characters over the limit. so i tested with a 245 character long filename, and the response was:
+So maybe if I find a filename that is long enough, that might cause an overflow, thus removing all characters over the limit.
+So i tested with a 245 character long filename, and the response was:
 ```
 Upload Succsesful!
 Output: